 The central claim of the Dunwich burgesses in this dispute was that the statement of boundaries produced in 1410, and subsequently reconfirmed in 1435, had referred only to the ‘mersh, stones & sond’ of the silted up haven.
 As these earlier agreements so clearly set out the land boundaries at the point of the old haven, the burgesses reasoned, then if it had referred to the waters, too, then ‘it schuld have sertaynly bene expressed … in the said composicion’.
-Thus the Latin phrase of the 1410 arbitration — setting the boundary at ‘the port, and wheresoever the thread of water leads, or the tide touches’ (‘portus et filus aque ubicumque ducit vel inuntatio contigit’) — in the estimation of the burgesses, ‘was sette to dyvyde the lordchipes uppon þe lond & not uppon þe water’.
+Thus the Latin phrase of the 1410 arbitration — setting the boundary at ‘the port, and wheresoever the thread of water leads, or the tide touches’ (‘portus et filus aque ubicumque ducit vel inuntatio contigit’) — in the estimation of the burgesses, ‘was sette to dyvyde the lordchipes uppon the lond & not uppon the water’.

 This extraordinary reinterpretation of a boundary settlement, which had endured for the previous half century, was matched by an equally remarkable description of the landscape, demonstrating how its physical forms and features matched up with their exegesis of the old agreements.
-In their rejoinder to the complaints of John Hopton, the Dunwich burgesses described the estuarial landscape by tracing the flow water from the new harbour mouth: which sayd water … the mouthe of the newe haven, beteth & butteth pleyn flatte weste, uppon þe ground of Walborswyk, and ther breketh & dyvydeth hym self in t[w]o partes: on streme northward whiche … procedeth & gooth to Blybor & Walborswyk; the oþer streme procedeth & rennet … south west, betwix & dyvydyng Donewich ground on the est, & Walborswyk ground on the west; and … the said south streme dyvydeth a yen and breketh & fforketh uppon a corner of Westelton ground and ther dyvydeth a yen.
+In their rejoinder to the complaints of John Hopton, the Dunwich burgesses described the estuarial landscape by tracing the flow of water from the new harbour mouth: which sayd water … now called the mouthe of the newe haven, beteth & butteth pleyn flatte weste, uppon the ground of Walborswyk, and ther breketh & dyvydeth hym self in t[w]o partes: on streme northward whiche … procedeth & goeth to Blybor & Walborswyk; the other streme procedeth & renneth … south west, betwix & dyvydyng Donewich ground on the est, & Walborswyk ground on the west; and … the said south streme dyvydeth a yen and breketh & forketh uppon a corner of Westelton ground and ther dyvydeth a yen.

 These many channels helped to divide and bound the lands of the two parties, but the flow of the water itself was also vitally significant to their formulation of jurisdiction.
-The waters of the harbour mouth — over which the burgesses were claiming tolls related to anchorage and trade — flowed towards the small haven left at Dunwich, and never towards the rivers of the lordship ‘but if it were at a see ebbe’ (an ebb tide).
+The waters of the harbour mouth — over which the burgesses were claiming tolls related to anchorage and trade — flowed towards the small haven left at Dunwich, and never towards the rivers of the lordship, ‘but if it were at a see ebbe’ (an ebb tide).
 This was a strongly material conception of jurisdiction, in which the water did not just statically signify a boundary, but dynamically acted out the jurisdictional division between the Dunwich lands and the grounds of the Blythburgh lordship.

-This highly imaginative rendering of jurisdiction in relation to territory was of course rejected by Hopton and his counsel.
+This imaginative rendering of jurisdiction in relation to territory was of course rejected by Hopton and his counsel.
 But rather than arguing with the way in which the burgesses interpreted jurisdiction in territorial terms, they offered a counter-interpretation which was rooted in a more legalistic set of arguments, about the historical accumulation of rights and privileges.
-They focused on the fact that Henry II (1133–89) had been seised of both the lordship of Blythburgh and the town of Dunwich before it was incorporated into a distinct legal entity.
-The jurisdictions of the two settlements, apparently, had been jurisdictionally distinct even then: Henry’s rights in the northern part of the harbour derived from his ownership of Blythburgh, and his rights in the southern part from Dunwich.
+They focused on the fact that Henry II (1133–89) had been seised of both the lordship of Blythburgh and the town of Dunwich before it was incorporated.
+These two jurisdictions, apparently, had been distinct even then: Henry’s rights in the northern part of the harbour derived from his lordship of Blythburgh, and his rights in the southern part from possession of Dunwich.